hugomolinfresneda/homelab-stacks/stacks/monitoring/README.md

 ---

-## 20) Host monitoring (system overview)
+## 20) Host & containers monitoring (infra overview)

-The monitoring stack also exposes a base Grafana dashboard for the Docker host itself.
+The monitoring stack also exposes two base Grafana dashboards for the Docker host and the containers it runs.
+They are intended to be the **landing pages** for infrastructure health:
-This is intended to be the **landing page** for infrastructure health: CPU, memory, filesystem and basic network saturation at node level.
+CPU, memory, filesystems and basic network saturation at node level, plus a cAdvisor-based view of stacks and containers on the same node.

-- One Grafana dashboard:

 - `stacks/monitoring/grafana/dashboards/exported/mon/10_infra/host-system-overview.json`
   (appears in Grafana under **10_Infra / Host – System overview**).
+- `stacks/monitoring/grafana/dashboards/exported/mon/10_infra/containers-docker-overview.json`
+  (appears in Grafana under **10_Infra / Containers – Docker overview**).

 The only assumptions are:

-- The monitoring stack (Prometheus, Loki, etc.) runs on the same Docker host.
+- The monitoring stack (Prometheus, Loki, etc.) runs on the same Docker host as the containers you care about.
 - `mon-node-exporter` is attached to the `mon-net` network and scrapes the host via the `/host` bind-mount (see the monitoring compose).
-- Prometheus scrapes node-exporter as `job="node"` and uses the `instance` label to distinguish targets.
+- `mon-cadvisor` is attached to `mon-net`, runs `privileged: true` with the host mounts described above, and Docker containers are started via Compose so that standard `com.docker.compose.*` labels are present (used to derive `stack`, `service` and `container` in the dashboard).

 ### 1) Grafana – Host – System overview